mdanny/e-commerce-course-project/readme.md

+##Instalation

-For running this web application you will need to do several steps:
+In order to run our web application you will need to do several steps:

-0. clone the repository (git clone / wget)
+0. clone the repository (```git clone / wget```)
-1. install nodejs (brew install node)
+1. install nodejs (brew install node for OSX users)
-2. install elasticsearch (brew install elasticsearch)
+2. install elasticsearch (brew install elasticsearch for OSX users)
 3. from the terminal cd into the "e-commerce-course-project"
-4. from the terminal run x
+4. Get MongoDB, in our example we used free clound mongoDB services that offers [www.mlab.com](https://mlab.com)
+5. Get Stripe accaunt www.stripe.com
+6. configure the application
+⋅⋅* edit ```config/secret.js``` with your mongoDB credentials that can be created on [www.mlab.com](https://mlab.com) ⋅⋅* edit ```public/js/custom.js``` with your Stripe test public key that can be created [www.stripe.com](https://dashboard.stripe.com/account/apikeys)
+..* edit ```/routes/main.js``` with your Stripe test secrete key that can be created on [www.stripe.com](https://dashboard.stripe.com/account/apikeys)
-5. from the terminal run "elasticsearch" (OSX users)
+7. from the terminal run "elasticsearch" (OSX users)
-6. from the terminal in a new tab in the same location "e-commerce-course-project" run node server.js
+8. from the terminal in a new tab from the same location "e-commerce-course-project" run node server.js
-7. open this URL http://localhost:3000 from the browser
+9. open this URL [http://localhost:3000](http://localhost:3000) from the browser